NicoBeyer/bs-odm/README.md

 Those don't have to be MongoDb, als long as the objects satisfy the MongoLikeClient or MongoLikeDb interface contracts, you can bring whichever database backend you like.

+## Locking

+It is possible to lock documents to make sure that concurrent